philschmid/cdk-samples/aws-ecs-examples/ecs-private-endpoint-nlb/README.md

 # CDK Sample: Private cross-account APIs with Amazon API Gateway and AWS PrivateLink

 This example creates an ECS Cluster with a private a VPC Endpoint for a secure, protected API.
-This example based on [apigateway-vpcendpoints](https://github.com/aws-samples/apigateway-vpcendpoints)
+This example based on [apigateway-vpcendpoints](https://github.com/aws-samples/apigateway-vpcendpoints).
+Additional example [cross-account VPC access in AWS]( https://tomgregory.com/cross-account-vpc-access-in-aws/)

 ![image.jpeg](./image.png)